alan-turing-institute/plankton-dsg-challenge/data/README.md

 label3 is one of 40 different kinds of specimens or "detritus_level3"

-fold is one of 0 - 9, a randomly assigned grouping that may be useful if you choose to use cross fold validation.

 ## Licence

 These data are copyright Centre for Environment, Fisheries and